Categories

 Q 11: How many women does your book cover?
 Why did you include that many?

-Of course, that’s not to say there couldn’t be an expanded version of Women of the Bible in the future that would blow past this 135 number.
+Of course, that’s not to say there couldn’t be an expanded version of Women of the Bible in the future.
 An appendix in the book lists dozens more women I could add in the second edition—if there’s value in doing so.

 Q 12: Will you write a counterpart to this book, Men of the Bible?